 Differentiation: Definition of the derivative, product rule, quotient rule and chain rule, derivatives and local properties, Mean Value Theorem, L'Hospital's Rule.

-Taylor Approximation: Taylor's Theorem, remainder term, Taylor series, standard examples, O and o notation, limits using Taylor series.
+Taylor Approximation: Taylor's Theorem, remainder term, Taylor series, standard examples, limits using Taylor series.”

 In this module we will study linear partial differential equations, we will explore their properties and discuss the physical interpretation of certain equations and their solutions.
 We will learn how to solve first order equations using the method of characteristics and second order equations using the method of separation of variables.